There’s a new cannabis-infused sexual lubricant, and it’s made to go right into your keester.

 For instance, the website Remedy Review, which sells CBD products, held a poll that mostly received responses from women.
 Of those who tried CBD-infused lubes, 64 percent claimed it enhanced their sex lives, especially when it came to the Big O. But what does the lab science say?

-There’s also some suspicion that CBD lubes could cause the vaginal canal to tighten, which may sound exciting, but that comes with some possible downsides, too.
-As to whether CBD lubes could help the anus tighten up, too, well… does it really need to be any more than it already is?
+There’s some suspicion that CBD lubes could cause the vaginal canal to tighten, which may sound exciting, but that comes with some possible downsides, too.
+As to whether CBD lubes could help the anus tighten up, as well — well… does it really need to be any more than it already is?

 Follow Randy Robinson on Twitter